Youssef25331/kalima-pdf-editor/README.md

 1. Launch the app with `python GUI.py`.
 2. Choose a PDF file to edit.
 3. Make the desired changed from the sidebar.
-4. Click convert and an `output.pdf` will appear in the project directory.
+4. Click convert and and select location.
+5. Ouput will appear in the selected locatoin.